thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

 Suppose you have found a bug in Thycotic.SecretServer, first ensure you are testing against the [latest release](https://github.com/thycotic-ps/thycotic.secretserver/releases/latest) - your issue may have already been fixed.
 If not, **search** our [issues list](https://github.com/thycotic-ps/thycotic.secretserver/issues) on GitHub in case a similar issue has already been opened.

 If you can include a reproduction of the bug and details on your environment (e.g., Secret Server version, configurations, environment information) will be very helpful.
-A small test case which we can run to confirm the bug, if possible, will aid in finding and fixing the problem.
+A small test case which we can run to confirm the bug, if possible, will aid in finding and fixing the problem (e.g., export of a secret template and secret).

 Provide as much detail as you can.